tarwn/lessthandot-hugo/blogs/content/posts/2011-12-22-continuous-delivery-dashboard-qa-and.md

 These are perfect for our QA and production steps, as the build chain will execute up until this point and then wait for a human to make the decision to update the QA or production environment.
 When I push the button, the information is still available from the previous portion of the build chain, including environment variables (like the SOURCE\_BUILD\_NUMBER) that were set in the beginning.

-_Note: There is currently a bug in the Pipeline plugin where the value for a parametrized build is overwritten by it&#8217;s default value when you retry a build.
-This means that currently if an Interface Tests job fails, retrying will retry for SOURCE\_BUILD\_NUMBER=0 instead of the proper value from it&#8217;s previous step, which will fail.
-The value still works fine for the later steps, as there isn&#8217;t a default to override it._
+_Note: There is currently a bug in the Pipeline plugin where the value for a parametrized build is overwritten by it's default value when you retry a build.
+This means that currently if an Interface Tests job fails, retrying will retry for SOURCE\_BUILD\_NUMBER=0 instead of the proper value from it's previous step, which will fail.
+The value still works fine for the later steps, as there isn't a default to override it._

 Now all I need is a QA and Production step.